ravisheth/mapsseq/protocol.md

 ### Sample fixation
 Samples are fixed in methacarn to avoid damage to mucosal structures that may result with other fixatives such as formaldehyde.
 - Acquire sample (e.g. intestinal tissue); at this time it is likely on interest to save samples for other assays (e.g. metagenomic sequencing, bacterial culture)
-- Immediately place sample for MaP-seq in methacarn solution (60% methanol, 30% chloroform, 10% acetic acid).
+- Immediately place sample for MaPS-seq in methacarn solution (60% methanol, 30% chloroform, 10% acetic acid).
 - Fix the sample at room temperature for between 24 to 48 hours.
 - Replace the sample in 70% ethanol after this period for storage up to 1 month (longer periods may be possible, but have not been investigated)